ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/generators.md

 Play with the example for different inputs

-What is the output of the follwing code?
+What is the output of the following code?

 ```js
 function* gen() {